sergiopperez/Time_Series_Forecast_Neural_Networks/README.md

-# Time_Series_Forecast_LSTM_Model
+# Time_Series_Forecast_Tools
-Bidirectional LSTM model to forecast a synthetic time series.
+Bidirectional LSTM model to forecast a synthetic time series and a real time series of temperatures.
 Adaptive learning rate and Lambda layers to improve training stage